Revolutions Against the Church

 "He that loveth his life shall lose it." - John 12:25

-The modern cult of authenticity commands man to be true to himself.
-At first this appears harmless, even noble.
-It seems to promise honesty, freedom from hypocrisy, and courage against social pressure.
-But hidden inside it is a rival gospel: the self is treated as sovereign, interior preference as revelation, and sincerity as moral vindication.
+The modern cult of authenticity tells man that his first duty is to be true to himself.
+It presents this as honesty, courage, and freedom from hypocrisy.
+But hidden inside it is a rival gospel.
+The self is treated as sovereign, inward preference is treated as revelation, and sincerity is treated as moral vindication.
 The question is no longer whether a desire is true, ordered, or obedient to God.
 The question becomes whether it feels deeply mine.

-This turns the whole moral life upside down.
+This overturns the whole moral life.
 Man no longer receives himself as creature, child, worshipper, and steward.
-He becomes a project of self-invention.
-Nature, vocation, authority, sex, family, tradition, and even grace begin to appear as materials to be arranged around interior preference.
-Authenticity then stops being a call to integrity and becomes a theology of self-rule.1
+He treats himself as a project of self-invention.
+Nature, vocation, authority, sex, family, tradition, and even grace begin to appear as materials to be rearranged around interior preference.
+Authenticity then ceases to mean integrity and becomes a theology of self-rule.1

-The sovereign self cannot tolerate this.
-It hears limits as insults.
-It hears vocation as constraint.
-It hears obedience as erasure.
-Yet such reactions only prove how far the soul has drifted from reality.
+The sovereign self cannot endure this.
+It hears limits as insults, vocation as constraint, and obedience as erasure.
+Yet this reaction only shows how far the soul has drifted from reality.
 Freedom severed from created truth is not liberty.
-It is rebellion with a more flattering name.
+It is rebellion under a flattering name.

-One of the strongest temptations in modern moral language is to confuse sincerity with innocence.
-If a man feels something deeply, expresses it candidly, and acts in accordance with it, he is treated as morally admirable even before the truth of the thing is examined.
-But sincerity can coexist with grave error.
+One of the strongest temptations in modern speech is to confuse sincerity with righteousness.
+If a man feels something intensely, expresses it candidly, and arranges his life around it, he is treated as morally admirable before the truth of the thing is even examined.
+But sincerity can live alongside grave error.
 A man may be sincerely proud, sincerely impure, sincerely rebellious, sincerely self-deceived.

-This is why authenticity discourse is so dangerous.
+This is why authenticity language is so dangerous.
 It trains souls to seek alignment with feeling rather than alignment with truth.
 The question becomes not, "Is this desire holy?" but, "Would it be false to deny it?"
 Yet the Christian life is full of holy denials.
-One denies lust, vanity, rage, envy, cowardice, ambition, and self-pity precisely in order to become true under God.3
+Lust, vanity, rage, envy, cowardice, ambition, and self-pity are denied precisely so that man may become true under God.3

-The cult of authenticity therefore baptizes rebellion by making renunciation look dishonest.
-It suggests that the highest betrayal is to refuse an inward impulse, even when that impulse contradicts nature, duty, revelation, or grace.
-The very structure of sanctity is thereby inverted.
-The saint becomes the inauthentic man because he has died to himself.
-The rebel becomes admirable because he has expressed himself.
+The cult of authenticity therefore baptizes rebellion by making renunciation appear dishonest.
+It suggests that the greatest betrayal is to refuse an inward impulse even when that impulse contradicts nature, duty, revelation, or grace.
+The very structure of sanctity is inverted.
+The saint appears false because he has died to himself.
+The rebel appears admirable because he has expressed himself.

 This error is not new.
 It is the old temptation in a softer voice: ye shall be as gods.
 Adam reaches beyond given order.
 Lucifer refuses service.
 Heretics prefer private judgment to received teaching.
 Every age of revolt tells man in some form that he must not be determined from above, but from within.

-What is new is the cultural prestige now attached to that lie.
-Romantic individualism, expressive modernity, therapeutic language, and political propaganda have combined to make self-expression feel sacred.
+What is new is the prestige now attached to that lie.
+Romantic individualism, expressive modernity, therapeutic speech, and political propaganda have combined to make self-expression seem sacred.
 Man is taught to distrust inherited wisdom, objective nature, paternal authority, ecclesial judgment, and ancient moral language whenever these impose form upon desire.
-He must "find himself" by throwing off external claims.4
+He must "find himself" by casting off what claims him from without.4

-But the result is not a more stable self.
+But the result is not a stronger self.
 It is a more fragmented one.
-The sovereign self can never rest because it must constantly keep inventing, asserting, defending, and narrating itself.
+The sovereign self never rests because it must constantly invent, assert, defend, and narrate itself.
 It lives by performance.
 It fears judgment because judgment implies a truth it did not create.
 It fears obedience because obedience exposes the fiction of sovereignty.

-The pure opposite of this modern gospel is seen in Our Lady.
+The direct contradiction of this modern gospel is seen in Our Lady.
 She is the most personal of creatures and the least self-invented.
-Her greatness lies not in asserting a private project, but in receiving and consenting perfectly to the will of God.
-Her fiat is not the destruction of personality, but its perfection.
-In her there is no rivalry between truth and self, because the self has been wholly ordered to God.
+Her greatness does not consist in asserting a private project, but in receiving and consenting perfectly to the will of God.
+Her fiat does not destroy personality.
+It perfects it.
+In her there is no rivalry between truth and self because the self has been wholly ordered to God.

 For that reason the sovereign self is anti-Marian and anti-ecclesial at its root.
 It cannot endure a creature or a Church that lives by fiat rather than self-assertion.5

 The present crisis has made the cult of authenticity nearly untouchable.
 Men defend falsehood by appealing to "my truth."
 They bless rebellion so long as it appears courageous and personal.
-Families hesitate to correct adult children because doing so is treated as violating identity.
-Even religious language is bent in this direction: vocation becomes self-discovery, obedience becomes self-expression, and repentance becomes dishonesty toward one's feelings.
+Families hesitate to correct adult children because correction is treated as an assault on identity.
+Even religious speech is bent to the same disorder.
+Vocation becomes self-discovery, obedience becomes self-expression, and repentance becomes dishonesty toward one's feelings.

 This explains much of the age's instability.
 Once the self is made sovereign, every external authority becomes suspect: father, priest, Church, nature, Scripture, duty.
-The soul begins to live as if nothing has a right to command it unless it has first been authenticated by inward preference.
+The soul begins to live as though nothing has a right to command it unless inward preference has first approved it.
 This is the City of Man in psychological form.

 The faithful must reject that logic entirely.
 The self is not healed by enthronement.
-It is healed by right order.
-The creature becomes more himself, not less, when he yields to the truth of God, receives the shape of his vocation, and accepts the disciplines that free him from private tyranny.
+It is healed by order.
+Man becomes more himself, not less, when he yields to the truth of God, receives the shape of his vocation, and accepts the disciplines that free him from private tyranny.

-But the Christian life begins in reception: created by God, redeemed by Christ, taught by the Church, and sanctified by the Holy Ghost.
-Our Lady's fiat remains the answer to the sovereign self, because it reveals the only authentic freedom that endures: consent to truth.
+The Christian life begins in reception: created by God, redeemed by Christ, taught by the Church, and sanctified by the Holy Ghost.
+Our Lady's fiat remains the answer to the sovereign self because it reveals the only authentic freedom that endures: consent to truth.

 The City of God is built by creatures who receive themselves from above.
 The City of Man is built by selves that would rather invent themselves below.
 The faithful must choose which city they will inhabit.